magarcia/magarcia.io/data/blog/check-for-undefined-in-javascript.md

 ## The intuitive way

-Any programer with experience in other language will use the intuition to figure out:
+Any programmer with experience in other language will use the intuition to figure out:

 ```js
 if (x === undefined) { ... }